ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 ```
 {: pre}

-## Viewing the software attachments of a virtual server instance using the API
+## Viewing the software attachments of a virtual server instance with the API
 {: #view-software-attachments-virtual-server-instances-api}
 {: api}

 When you create a virtual server instance sourced from a catalog image, you can use a catalog image that is specificially configured with a defined software billing plan.
 After you create your virtual server instance, you can view the software attachments that are now a part of the virtual server instance.

-To view the software attachments using the API, make a `GET /instances/{instance_id}/software_attachments` request.
+To view the software attachments by using the API, make a `GET /instances/{instance_id}/software_attachments` request.

 ```sh
 curl -X GET "https://us-south.iaas.cloud.ibm.com/v1/instances/{instance_id}/software_attachments?version=2026-04-21" -H "Authorization: Bearer $iam_token"